 Zoning Office: 440-647-5100

-Walter Rollin, Chairman of Huntington Township Board of Trustees was recently re-elected to his fourth four-year term as a member of the board.
+Walter Rollin, Chairman of Huntington Township Board of Trustees was recently re-elected to his fifth four-year term as a member of the board.
 Born and raised in Huntington, Walt is very familiar with the complexities of living in a rural community.

-Currently serving his first elected 4 year term.
+Currently serving his second elected 4 year term.
 Mr. Lamb is a life long resident of the Township, his wife and four children are typical of the generosity, kindness and dedication to community is typical of residents Huntington.

 First and third Monday of each Month